no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/performers.md

 ```

 > [!NOTE]
-> If the animation is marked as loopable, the `OnEnd()` action registered will be fired every time the last frame is played.
+> If the animation is marked as loopable, the `SetOnEnd()` action registered will be fired every time the last frame is played.